 Got questions?
 We are here to assist, nurture and support:

 Prepare for your F-1 or J-1 visa interview

 Get vaccinations required for on-campus housing (in conjunction with the Health Services office)

 Contact the Center for Global Engagement (CGE) Office at (352) 588-8442.

 Intercultural Student Association (ISA): Open to all international students and U.S. students with an interest in international issues, ISA promotes international diversity and cultural awareness.
 Events include speakers, film screenings and trips to Florida tourist attractions.

 International Education Week: An annual joint initiative of the U.S. Departments of State and Education, the national week-long program—localized at Saint Leo—celebrates the benefits of international education and exchange worldwide.

-Feast for the World: Saint Leo's annual international food expo held each November during International Education Week.
-International students prepare and share dishes from their home country, from Indian curry and Irish stew to Austrian apple cake and Spanish flan.
+Feast for the World: Saint Leo's annual international food night (spearheaded by ISA) is held each November during International Education Week.
+International students prepare and share dishes from their home countries.
+In past years, we’ve had a variety ranging from Austrian apple cake, to Indian curry and Irish stew, to Spanish flan.

-Student Organizations: Includes the Caribbean Student Association, Saudi Students Club at Saint Leo, La Familia and Goizueta Scholars for Latino and Hispanic students.
+Student Organizations: Includes the Intercultural Student Association, Caribbean Student Association, Saudi Students Club at Saint Leo, Spanish Club, BSU (Black Student Union), SISTUHS, Inc. and Goizueta Scholars for Latino and Hispanic students.
 Don't see a club for your culture?
 Saint Leo makes it easy to start your own.